monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 `Hero_{group}{layer}` would become `Hero_FaceEyes`.

-### File Format
+#### File Format

-The output file format.
-The available options are dependent on the documents bit depth and color mode.
+The formats available are dependent on the documents bit depth and color mode.

 - All formats include transparency, except for JPG and PDF files.
 - JPG files are set to a quality level of 10.